tpm2-software/tpm2-tss/README.md

 We've also got an IRC channel set up on [FreeNode](https://freenode.net/) called #tpm2.0-tss.

 # Test Suite
-This repository contains a test suite intended to exercise the TCTI and SAPI code.
+This repository contains a test suite intended to exercise the TCTI, SAPI and ESAPI code.
 This test suite is *not* intended to test a TPM implementation and so this test suite should only be run against a TPM simulator.
 If this test suite is executed against a TPM other than the software simulator it may cause damage to the TPM (NV storage wear out etc).
 You have been warned.